 As noted above, there are several reasons why a tenant may be evicted and the required notice period the landlord must give depends on the grounds for eviction.
 The main reason for eviction is the failure to pay rent.
 If rent is due on the first day of the month and the tenant doesn’t pay the rent on that day, the landlord can issue a notice of termination.
 A tenant can invalidate the notice by paying all of the outstanding rent within 10 days of receiving the notice or the tenant will have to vacate by midnight of the 20th day after the notice is served.

 If a tenant receives more than two Notices of Termination that indicate non-payment of rent as the reason for termination, the landlord may apply to the Director of Residential Rental Property for an order terminating the tenancy based on persistent late payment.

 There is no statutory requirement for more than two Notices; however, as a matter of evidence, multiple notices are usually required to prove persistent and habitual lateness.

-Where a notice of termination is served by the landlord, the tenant can make application to the Director within 10 days to set aside the notice of termination and the application is dealt with in a hearing of both parties.
+Where a notice of termination is served by the landlord, the tenant can make application to the Director within 10 days to set aside the notice of termination, and the application will be dealt with in a hearing of both parties.
 If the tenant doesn‘t file an application to set aside the notice of termination within the 10 days, it is deemed that the tenant has accepted the vacate date on the notice of termination and should move out by the date stated.
 If the tenant doesn‘t vacate, the landlord can file an application requesting possession of the residential premises.